Guangzhou–Shenzhen–Hong Kong Express Rail Link: Switch to high-speed rail

-By the end of January 2002, the concept of “Regional Express” gained further development.
-Tsang in Beijing to attend the “Mainland and Hong Kong SAR major infrastructure coordination meeting”, and with the State Development Planning Commission and the relevant ministry officials, the talks were initially on Regional Express railway line connecting Guangzhou, Shenzhen and Hong Kong, focussing on the design and coordination of consensus between the parties.
+By the end of January 2002, the concept of "Regional Express" gained further development.
+Tsang was in Beijing to attend the "Mainland and Hong Kong SAR major infrastructure coordination meeting", and with the State Development Planning Commission and the relevant ministry officials, the talks were initially on Regional Express railway line connecting Guangzhou, Shenzhen and Hong Kong, focussing on the design and coordination of consensus between the parties.
 The central government officially approved research and co-ordination by the Ministry of Railways, and officially named this railway the "Guangzhou–Shenzhen–Hong Kong Express Rail Link".
 With a formal agreement with the Hong Kong SAR Government, decided by the Ministry of Railways, led the establishment of an expert group to study the construction of the Regional Express high-speed rail line.

-In February 2002, in the framework of “collaborative meetings” by the Hong Kong SAR Government Environment, Transport and Works Bureau and the Ministry of Railways, the Guangzhou–Shenzhen–Hong Kong Express Rail Link Planning Group was established, which meant the “Railway Development Strategy 2000” planned “Regional Express” was set aside for the “Guangzhou–Shenzhen–Hong Kong Express Rail Link - Hong Kong section”.
+In February 2002, in the framework of "collaborative meetings" by the Hong Kong SAR Government Environment, Transport and Works Bureau and the Ministry of Railways, the Guangzhou–Shenzhen–Hong Kong Express Rail Link Planning Group was established, which meant the "Railway Development Strategy 2000” planned "Regional Express" was set aside for the "Guangzhou–Shenzhen–Hong Kong Express Rail Link - Hong Kong section".
 The planning Group conducted preliminary studies on the main railway necessity, function, alignment, location transit, rail technology and economic benefits.

 The first phase of the study topics included the functional and strategic importance of the Guangzhou–Shenzhen–Hong Kong Express Rail Link project, the relevant regional passenger transport demand analysis and forecasting, as well as railway lines and public transit locations.
-The first phase of the study completed in September 2002 and reported on the September 20th 2002 at the Second “Mainland and Hong Kong's major infrastructure cooperation held meeting”.
+The first phase of the study completed in September 2002 and reported on the September 20th 2002 at the Second "Mainland and Hong Kong's major infrastructure cooperation held meeting".
 At the meeting, the high-speed rail planning team reported the first phase of on the planning for the GZ-SZ-HK XRL.
 Including the necessities of GZ-SZ-HK XRL construction, function and regional transportation needs, forecasting and route traffic in order to determine the strategic value of the railway.
-Experts in Hong Kong and mainland China reached a consensus after comparing different alignments, shortlisting two options, “Guangzhou East – Dongguan – Lin Tong – Hong Kong” and “Panyu – Nansha – Shekou – Hong Kong”.
+Experts in Hong Kong and mainland China reached a consensus after comparing different alignments, shortlisting two options, "Guangzhou East – Dongguan – Lin Tong – Hong Kong" and "Panyu – Nansha – Shekou – Hong Kong".
 A planning goal was to reduce Guangzhou to Hong Kong travel time from 100 minutes to less than 60 minutes.
 In addition, effective integration with the national high-speed rail network and the connections with the planned Pearl River Delta intercity rapid rail transit network.